Rose Otis, First GC Women's Ministries Director, 1990-1996, dies at 82

 In 1995 the world declared that year as “The Year of the Woman.”
 Rose asked the General Conference to declare 1995 as “The Year of the Woman” also to bring emphasis to the work of women in the mission of the church.
 All around the world, churches were acknowledging the work women were doing to enhance and carry forward the mission of the church.

 In that same year the General Conference in session voted to establish a Women’s Ministries department.
-Rose Otis was the director and Ardis Stenbakken was the first associate director.
+Rose Otis was the director and Ardis Stenbakken was the first associate director who later became director from 1997-2004.

 Rose was the right woman in the right place at the right time.
 God’s time.
 She was the first coordinator and then director for women’s ministries at the headquarters of the SDA Church.
 God had chosen her to make a difference for millions of women of every social class, ethnicity, and ministry around the world, whether they ever heard of her or not.
 She was even a blessing to men in church leadership.